PBC48/ECE-3400-Fall-2018/docs/lab3.md

 ```

-This is the one byte communication message the base station sends back to the robot.
+The one byte communication message that the base station sends back to the robot is structured like this:
 ```
  7           4 3          0
 +-------------+------------+